-- Outreach to people with disabilities and travel training is done by the travel trainer and accessible service coordinator.
-This individual is not responsible for training or outreach to seniors. - Planning staff is responsible for outreach on special projects (e.g., Pacific Station), and the development of the Headways publication (maps changes, announcements regarding service changes, the cover, and layout and mapping).
+- Outreach to people with disabilities and travel training is done by the agency's long-term Accessible Service Coordinator.
+METRO's mobility training program is known as "How to Ride the Bus."
+The robust and personalized service provides instruction for seniors and people with disabilities on how to use METRO services, use the Headways guide, transfer between buses, purchase fares and discounted passes, and address other specialized needs. - Planning staff is responsible for outreach on special projects (e.g., Pacific Station), and the development of the Headways publication (maps changes, announcements regarding service changes, the cover, and layout and mapping).
 Planning also typically responds to requests for public presentations and outreach related to day-to-day services and planned service changes. - Operations staff prepares schedules and information related to service schedules and safety, including preparation of car cards for the buses, and staff rarely makes public presentations. - The IT department prepares schedule layouts and prepares the stickers that are placed on bus stops. - Customer Service staff prepares printed information as needed (including special posters, presentations about METRO, and car cards); takes customer service inquiries; orders and distributes special marketing items; and manages comments and complaints.
 Customer service staff have helped with surveys in the past, and staff a booth at the County Fair.